-ENGL 200-209 - Topics in Writing (3.0-4.0)
+ENGL 200-209 - Topics in Writing ()

-ENGL 202 - Topics in Writing: Intermediate Expository Writing (4.0)
+ENGL 202 - Topics in Writing: Intermediate Expository Writing (3.0)

-Prerequisite: ENGL 100, ENGL 101, or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100, ENGL 101, or 3 credits from ENGL 110-139.
 May not be taken on an audit basis.
 Intensive practice in the clear and effective exposition of ideas, with stress on organization and precision of word choice.
 Individual conferences in addition to class meetings.

-ENGL 210 - Approaches to Literature (4.0)
+ENGL 210 - Approaches to Literature (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128); by invitation of the department.
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139; by invitation of the department.
 A team-taught introduction to literary criticism for students considering an English major.
 Each member of the English department faculty presents a work of literature and leads a discussion from a critical vantage point; our perspectives may include formalist, feminist, psychological, mythopoeic and new historicist analysis.

-ENGL 219 - Creative Writing (4.0)
+ENGL 219 - Creative Writing (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128); or permission of the instructor.
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139; or permission of the instructor.
 May not be taken on an audit basis.
 An introduction to various forms of creative writing, this is an intensive writers' workshop requiring active participation from all members.
 Individual conferences in addition to class meetings.
 May not be audited.
 Offered: Both Semesters

-ENGL 221 - World Literature (4.0)
+ENGL 221 - World Literature (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
 A study of world literature in translation particularly relevant to our own cultural heritage.
 Readings are drawn from the antique, classical, medieval and early modern periods, and typically include Homer, Sophocles, Virgil, Dante, Ariosto and Cervantes.
 (H1,CT)

-ENGL 222 - British Literature through the 18th Century (4.0)
+ENGL 222 - British Literature through the 18th Century (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
 Selected readings from the medieval period to the beginning of cultural divergence between England and America.
 Readings from Beowulf, Chaucer, Shakespeare, Milton, Pope, Swift, Defoe and others.
 (H1)

-ENGL 223 - American Literature (4.0)
+ENGL 223 - American Literature (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
 An introduction to the American imagination as expressed in fiction, poetry, essays, autobiography and nature writing.
-May include works by Wheatley, Franklin, Hawthorne, Thoreau, Douglass, Twain, Wharton, Faulkner, Hurston, Hughes, Updike, Momaday and Brooks.
-(H2)
+May include works by

+Wheatley, Franklin, Hawthorne, Thoreau, Douglass, Twain, Wharton, Faulkner, Hurston, Hughes, Updike, Momaday and Brooks.
+(H2) Offered: Spring Semester

-ENTH 229 - History of Drama Theatre I (4.0)
+ENTH 229 - History of Drama Theatre I (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
 This course will examine the history, development, literary devices, and production values of a variety of theatre and drama, from Ancient Greece and Rome to the nineteenth century.
 Playwrights studied may include Sophocles, Aristophanes, liturgical dramatists, commedia performers, Shakespeare, Jonson, Chikamatsu, Molière, Sheridan, Tyler and Daly.
 (H1, G)

-ENTH 230 - History of Drama and Theatre II (4.0)
+ENTH 230 - History of Drama and Theatre II (3.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
-128).
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
 This course will examine the history, development, literary devices, and production values of a variety of theatre and drama, from nineteenth century Realism to the present day.
 Playwrights studied may include Ibsen, Wilde, Chekhov, O'Neill, Miller, Williams, Albee, Beckett, Pinter, Shepard, Mamet, Wilson and Kushner.(H2, G)